-Several of the largest international cruise companies have multiple orders for LNG-fuelled ships over the next few years.
-The first LNG-fueled cruise ship will enter into service in Europe in December 2018.
+Several of the largest international cruise companies have multiple orders for LNG-fuelled ships over the next few years, and 87 alternative fuel ships are in the pipeline between 2018 and 2026.

-CLIA has worked with the International Maritime Organization (IMO) to develop mandatory measures for a 30 percent reduction in new marine vessel CO emissions by 2025.
+CLIA has worked with the International Maritime Organization (IMO) to develop mandatory measures for a 30 percent reduction in new marine vessel CO2 emissions by 2025.